Windows OS Hub

 "Files are successfully created in $env:computername" | Out-File -FilePath C:\PS\Logs\TestLog.txt –Append

-If you want to overwrite the log file contents each time, use the Set-Content cmdlet.
+If you want to overwrite the contents of the log file each time, use the Set-Content cmdlet.

 Log PowerShell output to a text file